-The majority of nearby local streets do not have sidewalks on either side whereas the major roads (Admirals Road and Esquimalt Road) have sidewalks on both sides.
+Most nearby local streets do not have sidewalks on either side whereas the major roads (Admirals Road and Esquimalt Road) have sidewalks on both sides.
 Crosswalks are provided on all four legs of the Admirals Road & Esquimalt Road intersection.
-Admirals Road has limited pedestrian crossing opportunities however Esquimalt Road has crosswalks every 100 to 200 metres in Esquimalt Village in addition to the pedestrian crossing at Constance Avenue for increased pedestrian permeability.
+Admirals Road has limited pedestrian crossing opportunities; however, Esquimalt Road has crosswalks every 100 to 200 metres in Esquimalt Village in addition to the pedestrian crossing at Constance Avenue for increased pedestrian permeability.